 An average of 72 man-hours were put into this project.

-Man-hours help a contractor estimate the amount of time it will take to finish a particular project, and the amount of human labor that will be needed to complete it.
+Man-hours help a contractor estimate the amount of time it will take to finish a particular project and the amount of human labor that will be needed to complete it.

-Using a time clock calculator makes the process a lot easier and more accurate, because at the start of a project, the employees will simply punch in when work begins and punch out when work is done for the day.
+Using a time clock calculator makes the process a lot easier and more accurate because at the start of a project, the employees will simply punch in when work begins and punch out when work is done for the day.
 A supervisor will also have a visual of a digital timecard in real-time.

 Construction contractors get a clear understanding of the average time and effort it takes to complete a project.
-The contractor can then allocate resources properly and avoid waste time when preparing for subsequent projects.
+The contractor can then allocate resources properly and avoid wasting time when preparing for subsequent projects.

-Reduce and Prevent Time Theft
+Easily Reduce and Prevent Time Theft